joe-corcoran/joe-corcoran/README.md

 - **User Base**: 50K+ users worldwide leveraging my technology for a new type of application on smartwatches.

 ### ⌚️ Current Projects
-- **AR Experiences for Smartwatches**: Developing new applications for watchOS/wearOS using the auto screen-rotation and adaptive screen tech.
+- **AR Experiences for Smartwatches**: Developing new applications for watchOS/wearOS using adaptive screen movement.
 - **AI-Powered Personalized Learning**: Combining smartwatch apps with OpenAI & visionOS for personalized learning experiences.

 ### 🌱 Learning Journey